Helena Dollimore: Political career

 Dollimore was a councillor for the St Helier ward in the London Borough of Merton between 2021 and 2024.
 In 2024, after the general election was called, she resigned her council seat in order to stand as the Labour parliamentary candidate for the Hastings and Rye constituency, and was subsequently elected as the MP for the seat.

 In September 2024 Dollimore was elected to the Environment, Food and Rural Affairs Select Committee.
-She has notably campaigned on issues relating to the water industry, and has been strongly critical of Southern Water which services her constituency.
+She has campaigned on issues relating to the water industry, and has been strongly critical of Southern Water which services her constituency.

+In September 2024, Helena Dollimore voted with the Labour Government to remove Winter Fuel Allowance from all but the poorest pensioners, a policy which was later reversed.
+Her vote resulted in a backlash from voters in her constituency.

 In November 2024, Dollimore voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted dying.

-In September 2025, she was appointed Parliamentary private secretary for the Chancellor, Rachel Reeves.
+In November 2025, she was appointed Parliamentary private secretary for the Treasury.

+Dollimore has campaigned for improvements to the A21 road, which is mostly an unimproved single carriageway from Royal Tunbridge Wells to Hastings.